ESPR Penalties & Fines: What Happens If You Don't Comply?

 Step 2: Notification of non-compliance

-If a violation is found, the MSA issues a formal notification to the economic operator, typically including:
+If a violation is found, the MSA may issue a formal notification or corrective-action request to the economic operator.
+The exact form depends on national procedure, but it often includes:

-• Warning of penalties if the issue is not resolved
+- Warning that the case may escalate if the issue is not resolved

 Step 3: Corrective measures